CF-TUoS/The-Great-CHIMES-Wiki/README.md

 [Here](https://www.markdownguide.org/basic-syntax/) is a good guide to markdown syntax for basic formatting (headings, lists and so on).

+## How NOT To Use This Repo

 This wiki is NOT for project-specific details or code, just general information.<br>
-For example, the specifications for a new power converter should not be stored here, but the theory behind how to design different voltage regulators would be suitable.
+For example, the specifications for a new power converter should not be stored here, but the theory behind how different voltage regulator topologies work would be suitable.